 The Pros And Cons Of Accident Forgiveness

-The strongest point in favour of accident forgiveness is the money savings after a driver’s first at-fault accident.
+The strongest point in favor of accident forgiveness is the money savings after a driver’s first at-fault accident.
 Since the effects of insurance claims influence insurance costs for years after an incident, the coverage has the potential to save money for the same duration.
-A less tangible, yet still important, the positive factor is the peace of mind the coverage offers some drivers.
+A less tangible, yet still important, positive factor is the peace of mind the coverage offers some drivers.

 On the other side of the coin, the driver must weigh the cost of accident forgiveness coverage against an event that may never happen.
 No one knows when an accident occurs in the future.
 It’s quite possible that a driver spends a significant amount on accident forgiveness coverage, yet they never have an at-fault accident.
 The coverage goes unused.
 Of course, millions of drivers across the country buy auto insurance every year, while expecting it goes unused as well.